Patton97/LivelyLemurs/README.md

 Projectiles are medium sized and slow, allowing for many on screen to be dodged if necessary.

-Material files are taken from the GamesTextures Material Pack from the Unreal asset store, they have been packaged with the AI and should work standalone.
+Material files are taken from the GamesTextures Material Pack and the Infinity Blade: Adversaries from the Unreal asset store, they have been packaged with the AI and should work standalone.

 Turret Added: